-Aleaha Florence, a volunteer in the PaRK lab, has been accepted into the MSc Neuroscience program at Western University for Fall 2026.
-She hopes to complete a collaborative specialization in Machine Learning in Health and Biomedical Sciences where she will use machine learning to explore how exercise benefits the brain.
-Congratulations to Aleaha on this amazing accomplishment, and we can't wait to see where her graduate training takes her!
+Aleaha Florence (volunteer) was accepted into the MSc in Neuroscience at Western University, with a collaborative specialization in Machine Learning in Health and Biomedical Sciences.
+She will use machine learning to investigate how exercise benefits the brain.

 2025-01-30